-Gazpacho is a refreshing cold soup, sometimes called liquid salad, the traditional field worker's specialty of Aldalusia, the Southern region of Spain that encompasses Sevilla, Gibraltar, and Jerez, the famous sherry wine district.
+Gazpacho is a refreshing cold soup, sometimes called liquid salad, the traditional field worker's specialty of Andalusia, the Southern region of Spain that encompasses Sevilla, Gibraltar, and Jerez, the famous sherry wine district.

 Women in the wine district begin with week old bread, some water, garlic, olive oil, and salt, and they pound it into a paste in the bottom of an eathenware mortar with a wooden pestle.
 Then in go fresh tomatoes, perhaps some sweet bell peppers, a splash of sherry vinegar, some ice, and lunch is served for the harvesting crew.